ISO 20916:2024 What You Need to Know for Clinical Performance Studies in 2026

 • Risk Management: It emphasizes subject safety, especially regarding specimen collection risks, and ensures data integrity.

-Implications for IVD Performance Studies and CRO Services
+Implications for Sponsors and CROs Conducting IVD Performance Studies

 The integration of ISO 20916 with the IVDR, highlighted by the inclusion of Annex ZA, significantly transforms IVD clinical performance studies and CRO operations.
 This crucial alignment demands a comprehensive revision in study design, execution, and reporting methodologies, highlighting the importance of compliance with the unified ISO 20916 and IVDR standards.
 It emphasizes the need for robust quality and risk management systems and ethically responsible study development.